PART 3: INTERVIEWS

 To generally introduce what we are talking about with parallel universes, I will quickly recap the different possible ones listed by Tegmark:

-Although Psi doesn’t specify what kind of reality it is set in, it is more or less navigating the “level three parallel universes,” the ones which most intuitively correspond to the kind of questions the film raises: Do decisions branch out our lives?
+Although Psi doesn’t specify what kind of reality it is set in, it is more or less navigating the “level three parallel universes,” the ones which most intuitively correspond to the kind of questions the film raises: Do decisions branch out the future?
 What alternate lives could result from different decisions?
 Could all possible lives happen in parallel worlds?

 In 1957, Hugh Everett, a theoretical physicist at Princeton, tried to resolve the issue of quantum randomness and his theory was popularly illustrated by Erwin Schrödinger’s cat experiment: a cat is put in a box along with a contraption that would be randomly triggered by a quantum event that may or may not happen, but, if it does, will kill the cat.
 As such, the exact time of death is unpredictable and random, and so as long as the box remains closed, there are chances of finding a dead or live cat.
 The experiment meant to suggest that quantum mechanics describes the simultaneous and contradictory existence of both: the two possible states of the cat are in fact real, in a state of “superposition,” the probabilities of which are described by a "wave function."
 Both states remain like this until a scientist opens the box to see the result and in doing so, he commits one state to actuality.
 This event is called the “collapse of the wave-function,” and is a good illustration of what is widely known as the “observer effect,” i.e. that a conscious observer will affect the nature of reality.
 Everett tried to explain the paradox by postulating that both outcomes actually happen, each in a different universe: while in our world the scientist observes a dead cat, there is another world which is identical to the first up until that moment where the scientist observes a live cat, and crucially, each world is entirely deterministic.
 His theory, now known as the “many-worlds interpretation,” ranks among one of the main interpretations of quantum physics.